 7 Ways CrossFitting in the Middle East is Different!

-- Camels Devour it- because the air is so dry here, our bodies sweat without us even knowing it.
+Because the air is so dry here, our bodies sweat without us even knowing it.
 The need to keep drinking water throughout the day is high- but there is not a culture of lugging a water bottle around all day.
 They’d prefer tea and coffee if they get hungry (often with lots of sugar added).
 Additionally, only bottled or filtered water gives you confidence you won’t get sick.
 Get used to drinking throughout the day.

-- The Great Divide- We were open only two months when we opened our women’s only class.
+We were open only two months when we opened our women’s only class.
 We’ve had quite a few people ask when we would start such a class.
 This last week, we had our first person ask for an all male class even!
 Everyone’s reasons for wanting such a class are different- but figuring out how to meet our members where they are at is a constant process.
 We have women’s only classes at our gym to cater to you if that’s what you want.

-- Don’t tread on me- There’s not much of a running culture here.
-(There are zero people out riding their bikes if you wondered that too).
+There’s not much of a running culture here.
+There are only a few people out riding their bikes but the sport is growing.
 Though the Dead 2 Red race has gained international popularity and there’s now an Amman Marathon, people still don’t run outside much.
 One of the major reasons is finding a safe place to run (I should talk about how crazy the traffic and drivers are over here, but I might offend people!).
 There are precious few green spaces in this city of 5ish million.

-- No box for the Box- When people walk into our box they ask me “Is this a gym for body building OR fitness?”
+When people walk into our box they ask me “Is this a gym for body building OR fitness?”
 It never occurred to them that someone could both be muscular AND have good fitness!
 They also don’t understand how we could operate without all the machines they are used to seeing!
 This is fun to explain what CrossFit is and how we know it will change their lives!
 Everyone who has spent more than 3 months regularly training in CrossFit find it impossible to return to the old gyms and their boring machines.

 My family and I look forward to many more years here in Amman- and learning many more things about the Middle Eastern culture.
 We have so many people to thank for all that we have learned!